Jineeary/meetro/CONTRIBUTING.md

 ☐ Is there an informative text in the method you want to reveal?

 ☐ Please do not add images, videos, and other items!
-If you would like to forward any relevant information to us, please use [mail](duswlsgodqhr@naver.com)!
+If you would like to forward any relevant information to us, please use [mail](duswlsgodqhr@naver.com) or [chatbot](https://open.kakao.com/o/sIczM5Yg)!

 ☐ Did you conduct the Pull request test?

 ### Tests

-If you want to check the code's operation and output value, please use the [test folder](https://github.com/huggingface/transformers/tree/main/tests).
+If you want to check the code's operation and output value, please use the [test folder](https://github.com/Jineeary/meetro/blob/main/.github/ISSUE_TEMPLATE/custom.yml).

 Always watch out for the **main folder**!⚠️